Expository Writing Program (2022 - 2024)

 Intended for students who are passionate about writing and community service and would like to explore the dynamic relationship between these two pursuits.
 Includes mentoring of under-served high school students in essay writing.
 Studies writers, artists, and filmmakers whose service and/ or community engagement has become a basis for work that documents and reflects on pressing social concerns.

-Writing and Speaking in the Disciplines
+Research, Writing, and Speaking in the Disciplines

 Writing Proficiency Examination